Tagless final and Scotty

 newtype AppM a = AppM { unAppM :: IO a } deriving (Functor, Applicative, Monad, MonadIO) instance MonadPrinter AppM where mPutStrLn t = liftIO $ putStrLn (unpack t)

-Then I added a bit of Scotty
+Then I added a bit of Scotty boilerplate.
+It's not strictly necessary, but

 does make the code a bit nicer to read.